Utility sued for $50M over deadly Michigan house explosion - NewsBreak

 Utility sued for $50M over deadly Michigan house explosion

-A $50 million lawsuit was filed against a utility company over an explosion that killed two people and damaged several homes in Flint , Michigan.
+FLINT, Mich.
+(AP) — A $50 million lawsuit was filed against a utility company over an explosion that killed two people and damaged several homes in Flint, Michigan.

 The lawsuit was filed Nov.
 30 in Genesee County Circuit Court on behalf of 55-year-old Lisa Rochowiak, who died eight days after the home next to hers exploded.